All Episodes

 Sometimes maybe it is.

-Ask somebody, hey, why did you do that or why do you believe those things?
+Ask somebody, hey, why did you do that?

-Democrats feel like they they're gambling that they have a winning hand that this uh hey we we passed something and the House just won't do it that they're gambling that's a winning hand.
+Democrats feel like they're gambling that they have a winning hand, that this, hey, we passed something and the House just won't do it.

-they're gambling that that is a winning hand.
+They're gambling that that is a winning hand.

-Then you see a further drop of congressional approval going into negative numbers.
+Ultimately, though, we get to December 31st and nothing is resolved, then you see a further drop of congressional approval going into negative numbers.

 But I'll tell you this one last thing for this segment.